Does your organisation have an Equality, Diversity and Inclusion (EDI) policy?

-Are your organisation’s policies and service-provision compliant with the law?
+Is your organisation’s EDI policy compliant with the law?

-Can your organisation fairly balance the rights of protected characteristics?
+Can your organisation fairly balance an inherent conflict of rights between protected characteristics?

-Does your organisation understand the single-sex exception and when it can be legitimately applied or non-applied?
+Does your organisation understand the single-sex exception and when it can be lawfully applied/not applied?

-- provide policy-development support for organisations that, as yet, do not have an equality and diversity policy
+- provide policy-development support for organisations that do not have an EDI policy

-- ensure your organisation understands the potential conflicts of interest between protected characteristics and how to fairly balance competing needs
+- ensure your organisation understands the potential conflicts of interest between protected characteristics and how to fairly balance competing rights

-- ensure your organisation understands the single-sex exception and the permissible discrimination that is central to that exemption
+- ensure your organisation understands the single-sex exception and the permissible discrimination that is central to that exception

 It is commonly acknowledged that a happy workplace is a productive workplace.
 A diverse workforce is equally acknowledged as being of great benefit to organisations.
 Diversity also better reflects the wider population and is therefore morally justifiable.
-It does, however, introduce a potential for conflicts of interest – which organisations have to creatively manage.
+It does, however, introduce a potential for conflicts of interest, which have to be managed.

 For organisations with a public sector equality duty (PSED), there is a requirement in the 2010 Equality Act to ‘foster good relations between those of a protected characteristic and those not’.

-Though not a legal requirement for other types of organisations, fostering good relations is clearly in the interests of all organisations.
+Though a PSED is not applicable to non-public organisations, fostering good relations between protected characteristics is clearly in the interests of all organisations.

 Allowing employees and or clients/service-users to have a say on planned change – especially change that is sensitive and likely to be controversial – is an effective way to manage potential conflict.
-It also embeds trust in management and is an effective route to workplace harmony and client/service-user contentment.
-A majority outcome that does not tally with individual views becomes acceptable when individuals have had an effective input into the process.
+It also embeds trust in senior management and is an effective route to workplace harmony and for client/service-user contentment.

 However, there must also be confidence in the process itself.

-In the case of consulting with employees on applying, or not applying, the ‘single-sex exception’.
+In the case of applying, or not applying, the ‘single-sex exception’, consulting with employees can be hampered.
 Fear of recrimination from co-workers and/or management, as well as concern for possible negative repercussions on career prospects, can deter employees from voicing an honest opinion.

-This defeats the very point of consulting and skews consultation results.
+This defeats the very point of consulting and will skew consultation results.
 It also leaves underlying discord unaddressed which can sour work relations, with a potential negative impact on productivity.

 An internal consultation outsourced to an external agency can bolster employee-confidence, not only in the consultation process itself but also in your organisation’s impartiality.